 There are occasions in data science when you need to know how many times a given value occurs.
 This occurs most often when you have a limited set of possible values that you need to compare.
 A good case of this would be how many people in a large group have the same birthday.
+Learning how to count in r, whether it is in a frequency table or a dataframe, can be a great way to find the occurrence frequency of a missing value or unique value, and help your count data skills in general.
+Using this kind of observation, you can create a summary statistic that can find the occurrence value of any variable, whether it is a logical vector or character vector, which is especially helpful in a multiple column dataframe or frequency table where the character string count is fairly high.

 Why Count The Number Of Occurrences In a Column?

 Often, the raw content of a data set does not show clear relationships.
 In some cases, counting occurrences can show otherwise hidden relationships.
 These cases mainly occur when the range of values being compared is limited.
 When you in R count the number of occurrences in a column, it can help reveal those relationships.
+Learning to count in R, whether it be a categorical variable, for example animal species or new column names, can help improve the return value of your data analysis, and the summary statistic output that this type of function provides can help you create a graph, identify a specific value, calculate the correlation coefficient, or even find missing data in any single column or object.

-When counting the occurence of distinct values, it gives you new information about the data set.
+When counting the occurrence of distinct values, it gives you new information about the data set.
 Furthermore, when you count occurances among multiple columns it can show relationships between columns that you would not see simply by looking at the raw numbers.
 Finding these relationships can have a big impact on how you view information.

 How To Count The Number Of Occurrences In A Column